alt-romes/chip8-emulator-for-gameboy/README.md

 A chip8 emulator made directly for the gameboy in RGBASM (assembly)

-This is a work in progress, and not yet complete :)
+This is a work in progress, not yet complete :)

 ### Building